dennisinteractive/drupal-project/README.md

 This fork has the following additions to the original version of drupal-project:

-* **Customizable builds**: Different builds for production and development environments are created with [Phing](https://www.phing.info/).
-These can be fully customized using a set of configuration files.
 * **Behat support**: Behat is included so you can easily test user scenarios.
 * **Preconfigured test suites**: PHPUnit is fully set up for running unit tests as well as kernel tests, web tests and javascript tests.